In dispute between D.C. and union, arbitrator ruling clears city schools to reopen Monday

-Elizabeth Davis, president of the Washington Teachers’ Union, argued that there were numerous safety violations at the schools — including HVAC systems that lacked proper documentation showing they were repaired — and that the city had failed to properly conduct walk-throughs.
+Elizabeth Davis, president of the Washington Teachers’ Union, argued that there were numerous safety violations at schools — including HVAC systems that lacked proper documentation showing they were repaired — and that the city had failed to properly conduct walk-throughs.

-Based on the ruling, two schools — Coolidge High and Watkins — will probably have to delay their reopening and schedule new walk-throughs.
+Based on the ruling, two schools — Coolidge High and Watkins — will probably have to delay their reopenings and schedule new walk-throughs.
 The arbiter said the walk-throughs at those schools were too brief and did not allow participants to view enough of the building.

 “The arbitrator’s decision makes it clear: all of our schools are safe and ready to reopen, and we look forward to welcoming back thousands of students and teachers on Monday,” D.C.
 Public Schools Chancellor Lewis D. Ferebee said in a statement.
-“We were ready to reopen before the Washington teachers union made this last-minute failed attempt to delay the expansion of in-person learning. ”
+“We were ready to reopen before the Washington Teachers’ Union made this last-minute failed attempt to delay the expansion of in-person learning. ”

 The union did not immediately comment on the ruling.